photoprism/photoprism-docs/docs/team.md

 # Our Team

-We strive to provide the most user-friendly solution for browsing, organizing, and sharing your photo collection.
+We strive to provide the most user-friendly solution for browsing, organizing, and sharing your pictures.

 ## Michael Mayer ##